mbeps/joker-notes/README.md

 - **[Convex](https://www.convex.dev/)**: A developer-friendly database emphasizing reactivity and ease of use.
 It combines a relational data model with JSON-like documents, offering intuitive JavaScript APIs, automatic query optimization, and built-in reactivity for real-time applications.
 - **[EdgeStore](https://edgestore.dev/)**: A file storage solution specifically designed for Next.js, providing a type-safe way to manage file uploads and retrievals.
 It integrates seamlessly with Next.js, offering access control, metadata handling, lifecycle hooks, and automatic thumbnail generation, among other features.

-This tech stack is carefully selected to ensure that Motion Notes offers a smooth, efficient, and highly customizable user experience.
+This tech stack is carefully selected to ensure that Joker Notes offers a smooth, efficient, and highly customizable user experience.
 It reflects our commitment to leveraging the best tools available for developing high-quality, robust, and user-friendly applications.

 # **Running Application Locally**

-To successfully run Motion Notes on your local environment, follow these detailed instructions.
+To successfully run Joker Notes on your local environment, follow these detailed instructions.
 Ensure all prerequisites like Node.js are installed beforehand.

 ## 1. **Clone the Project Locally**
-Initiate by cloning the Motion Notes repository to your local machine.
+Initiate by cloning the Joker Notes repository to your local machine.
 Use the following command in your terminal:

 ```sh
 git clone https://github.com/mbeps/motion.git